-- The student or family member is requested to inform the school of the illness/misadventure on the morning of the day the task is due to be handed in. - On the first day of the student's return to school, the student must submit the task to the relevant Head Teacher of the faculty and complete an Illness/Misadventure form (ATTACHMENT A - Page 22) obtained from the Deputy Principal.
-This form, once it has been completed by all relevant parties, should be returned to the Deputy Principal within two days from receiving the illness/misadventure application.
-Evidence needs to be attached to the completed form.
+- The student or a family member is requested to inform the school of the illness/misadventure on the morning of the day the task is due to be handed in. - On the first day of the student's return to school, the student must submit the task to the relevant head teacher of the faculty and complete an illness/misadventure form (ATTACHMENT A Page 22) obtained from the stage deputy principal.
+Once completed by all relevant parties, the form should be returned to the stage deputy principal within two days from receiving the illness/misadventure application.
+Evidence needs to be attached to the completed form. - Students are responsible for following the process.
+Failure to do so may result in a mark of zero for the relevant task.